 A second concern about working with lucid dreams is the extent and quality of interactions with dream characters/situations.
 Tholey specifically addresses this concern in the chapter referenced above.
-Further, during my visit he pointed out that the question "Who am I?" should be posed to other dream characters/situations while lucid.
+Further, while visiting him he pointed out that the question "Who am I?" should be posed to other dream characters/situations while lucid.
 This notion of a receptive attitude to the dream experience rather than an aggressive manipulative one has also been pointed to by clinicians in the United States.

 Are lucid dream interactions relevant to waking state behaviors?
 This question of the transfer of information from lucid dreaming to waking life is crucial to the potential applications of the state.
 Tholey's work clearly shows that such transfer is not only possible but desirable.
 Relatedly, I would caution against taking an attitude toward the lucid dream state of it being unrelated to waking life.
-This could result in undue absorption in lucid dreaming, leading potentially to addiction (see the letter by Barroso in [the December, 1987] issue of Lucidity Letter for an excellent example).
+This could result in undue absorption in lucid dreaming leading potentially to addiction (see letter by Barroso in this issue of Lucidity Letter for an excellent example).

-Another clinical/experiential danger is that extensive exposure to dream lucid-ity might, in some individuals, lead to questions of the nature of reality both while sleeping and while awake (see the [June, 1987] issue of Lucidity Letter for an excellent example).
+Another clinical/experiential danger is that extensive exposure to dream lucidity might, in some individuals, lead to questions of the nature of reality both while sleeping and while awake (see the last issue of Lucidity Letter for an excellent example).
 The question "What is real?" has always intrigued philosophers and appeals to the philosopher in us all.
 But such questioning either as induction of lucid dreams and/or as a result of extensive, premature exposure to lucidity may in some people lead to quasi-psychotic splits with reality.
-This is illustrated by Bruce Marcot's comment about his lucid dream experiment: ". . .
-I was beginning to become confused as to various states of mind (sleep, awake, dream-conscious).
-I dropped the experimentation shortly thereafter" (p.
-72) [Editor's Note: June, 1987 issue.
-See also the reprint in the 1991 issue].
+This is illustrated by Bruce Marcot's comment in the last Lucidity Letter about his lucid dream experiment "...I was beginning to become confused as to various states of mind (sleep, awake, dream-conscious).
+I dropped the experimentation shortly thereafter (p.
+72)."

-Norbert Sattler, a German psychologist in private practice in Frankfurt, acknowledges that he screens all his patients for reality-testing problems and if they seem to have such problems he does not introduce the concept of dream lucidity.
-To his remaining patients he introduces dream lucidity and with about one-third of them, he works with lucidity as the therapy technique of choice.
-However, for persons simply picking up a popular book, reading the April [1987] OMNI article or hearing about lucid dreaming from a neighbor, such screening does not occur.
+Norbert Sattler, a West German psychologist in private practice in Frankfurt, acknowledges that he screens all his patients for reality testing problems and if they seem to have such problems he does not introduce the concept of dream lucidity.
+To his remaining patients he introduces dream lucidity and with about 1/3 works with lucidity as the therapy technique of choice.
+However, for persons simply picking up LaBerge or Kelzer's books, reading the April OMNI article or hearing about lucid dreaming from a neighbor, such screening does not occur.
 Dare we so wholeheartedly recommend lucid dream induction practices which require reality testing?

 However, is it the moral responsibility of the leaders of the field to withhold information because of potential misuse and/or misunderstanding by a few?
-Perhaps not, but it is their responsibility to caution their audiences for the benefit of those for whom such advice may cause a slower unfolding of lucidity in dreams.
-The MacTiernan letter in the [December, 1987] Letters to the Editor section is a case in point.
-His experience was based on reading an article in OMNI by Steve LaBerge and myself.
-Are we at fault for what happened to him?
-Clearly no. But we are at fault if we do not routinely caution audiences about abuse or even dangers in accessing an incredibly powerful state of mind.
+Perhaps not, but it is their responsibility to caution their audiences for the benefit of those for whom such advise may cause a slower unfolding of lucidity in dreams.
+The MacTiernan letter in the Letters to the Editor section is a case in point; his experience was based on reading the article in OMNI by Steve LaBerge and myself.
+Are we at fault for what happened to him, clearly no. But we are at fault if we do not routinely caution audiences about abuse or even dangers in accessing an incredibly powerful state of mind.

-After hearing about Tholey's training of an Olympic athlete with dream lu-cidity, a colleague spontaneously remarked, "Dream lucidity is really the ultimate drug!"
+After hearing about Tholey's training of an Olympic athlete with dream lucidity, a colleague spontaneously remarked, "dream lucidity is really the ultimate drug!"
 Yes, the state has that potential.
-But so too comes the potentiality of abuse through ignorance of proper use and possibly addiction.
+But so to comes the potentiality of abuse through ignorance of proper use and possibily addiction.

-Transpersonal Concerns
+Transpersonal Concerns?